1. 4.13 Custom elements

 1. If name is not a valid custom element name, then return a promise rejected with a "SyntaxError" DOMException.

-2. If this CustomElementRegistry contains an entry with name name, then return a promise resolved with that entry's constructor.
+2. If this's custom element definition set contains an item with name name, then return a promise resolved with that item's constructor.

 The whenDefined() method can be used to avoid performing an action until all appropriate custom elements are defined.
 In this example, we combine it with the :defined pseudo-class to hide a dynamically-loaded article's contents until we're sure that all of the autonomous custom elements it uses are defined.